-The Coronavirus disease 2019 ("COVID-19") is a contagious, and at times fatal respiratory disease caused by the SARS-CoV-2 virus.
-On March 9, 2020, as part of New Jersey's coordinated response to address the Coronavirus, Governor Phil Murphy declared a State of Emergency and a Public Health Emergency.
-The issuance of Executive Order No. 103 declared that New Jersey was in a state of emergency as a result of a public health emergency across all 21 counties in New Jersey.
+The Coronavirus disease 2019 ("COVID-19") is a contagious, and at times fatal respiratory disease caused by the SARS-CoV-2 virus.25 On March 9, 2020, as part of New Jersey's coordinated response to address the Coronavirus, Governor Phil Murphy declared a State of Emergency and a Public Health Emergency.26 The issuance of Executive Order No. 103 declared that New Jersey was in a state of emergency as a result of a public health emergency across all 21 counties in New Jersey.27

-During March 2020, six individuals, in six separate instances, were arrested and charged with aggravated assault - throwing bodily fluid on a police officer.
-Each of the individuals claimed to be infected with the coronavirus and either coughed or spit, or both, on the responding police officers.
+During early March 2020, an individual was arrested for coughing at a supermarket employee and claiming to be infected with the corona virus.
+In addition, individuals, in separate instances, were arrested and charged with aggravated assault - throwing bodily fluid on a police officer.
+28 Each of the individuals claimed to be infected with the coronavirus and coughed on the responding police officers.
+29